jgehrcke/goeffel/README.md

 ## How to visualize and browse the contents of an HDF5 file

-At some point you might feel inclined to poke around in an HDF5 file created by Goeffel or to do custom data inspection / processing.
-In that case I recommend to use one of the various available open-source HDF5 tools for managing and viewing HDF5 files.
+At some point, you might feel inclined to poke around in an HDF5 file created by Goeffel or to do custom data inspection/processing.
+In that case, I recommend using one of the various available open-source HDF5 tools for managing and viewing HDF5 files.
 One GUI tool I have frequently used is [ViTables](http://vitables.org/).
 Install it with `pip install vitables` and then do e.g.